-Alto was founded in 1988 as the Deutsch-Amerikanische Schule, also called DAS or later German-American School by a group of dedicated German and American families who wanted a place for their children to learn in a bilingual German-English environment.
+Alto was founded in 1988 as the Deutsch-Amerikanische Schule (DAS or German-American School as it was later called) by a group of dedicated German and American families who wanted a place for their children to learn in a bilingual German-English environment.
 By building such a school, they would not only give their families a place to learn and practice their German, but also provide German, Swiss and Austrian expats with an arena to promote their cultural heritage.

 From German to International